 Briefly address the history of your company, number of employees, company locations – even though it’s an online business, and similar information.

-Maybe you’re looking for additional financing sources for expanding your business.
-In that case, make sure you include a short summary of your business finances.
+Maybe you're looking for additional financing sources for expanding your business.
+In that case, make sure you include a short summary of your business finances with your small business loan application.

 Include a short history of how your online business has grown over the years, how the sales and customer numbers have changed over time, and so on.